 The Consumer Financial Protection Bureau (CFPB) has outlined a new debt collection rule – known as Regulation F (or “Reg F”) – which serves to update the Fair Debt Collection Practices Act (FDCPA).
 This new rule will, for the first time, provide safe harbor for collection agencies to send electronic communications via voice mail, email, and text messages.

-Under Reg F, collectors are barred from harassing debtors via phone, text, and email.
+Under Reg F, collectors are barred from harassing debtors via phone, text, and email, adding modern communication tools to the traditional phone call as regulated practices.
 Debt collectors are also required to offer consumers “a reasonable and simple method” to opt-out of communications sent to a specific email address or phone number.
 Furthermore, if a debt collector uses electronic communications to reach a consumer, the consumer can use the same technology to submit a “cease communication” request or notify the debt collector that they refuse to pay the debt.

-As this is the first time that such guidance on electronic communications has been released, it is extremely important to stay informed and use these electronic communications in a manner that is compliant with the new rules.
-All in all, this is easier to control when using the right text and email provider.
+As this is the first time that such guidance on electronic communications has been released, it is extremely important to stay informed and use these electronic communication tools in a manner that is compliant with the new rules.
+All in all, this is easier to control when using the right provider for texts, emails, chats, and any other consumer-facing information.
+Remember that if account information is provided to the consumer, the format is considered a “communication” so your web portal and IVR may be covered as well.
 While there are varying degrees of services provided to meet the new requirements (for example, some solutions have two-way texts, while some do not), you’ll need the best, most inclusive communication tools to ensure that all the requirements set within Reg F are met.
-Payscout’s proprietary payment platform offers access to a multitude of peripheral inputs – including emailing, SMS messaging, chat messages, and debtor negotiation portals – while maintaining full compliance with Reg F. If your payment platform is not equipped to fully support the updated forms of communications, be sure to contact firstname.lastname@example.org to take advantage of this major change in 2021.
+Payscout’s proprietary payment platform offers access to a multitude of peripheral inputs – including emailing, SMS messaging, chat messages, and debtor negotiation portals – while maintaining full compliance with Reg F. If your payment platform is not equipped to fully support the updated forms of communications, be sure to contact email@example.com to take advantage of this major change in 2021.

-Up until now, it’s been the case that plaintiff’s attorneys would actively seek to entrap collection agencies for violations of FDCPA protocols.
-Now that the FDCPA is effectively being “modernized” with these new forms of electronic communications and safe harbor language, these attorneys will look elsewhere for opportunities to claim Unfair, Deceptive, or Abusive Acts or Practices (UDAAP).
-Since safe harbors are now in place for new forms of communication, plaintiff’s attorneys will be looking for new opportunities.
+Up until now, it’s been the case that plaintiffs’ attorneys would actively seek to entrap collection agencies for violations of FDCPA protocols.
+Now that the FDCPA is effectively being “modernized” to address new forms of electronic communications and provide safe harbor language, these attorneys will look elsewhere for opportunities to claim Unfair, Deceptive, or Abusive Acts or Practices (UDAAP).
+Since safe harbors are now in place for new forms of communication, plaintiffs’ attorneys will be looking for new”violations” to attack.
 In particular, one area that will likely see enhanced attention is Convenience Fees.

 What does this mean for your business?